MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 ## Time estimate

-If you have completed the prerequisites, this task will take approximately *10* minutes to complete.
+If you have completed the prerequisites, this task takes approximately *10* minutes to complete.

 ## Prerequisites